Here's what people had to say about George Hook's 'horrendous victim-blaming comments'

 He was discussing a case about a woman in the UK who had been raped by an ex-member of the British swim team.

-George decided to voice his opinion on the matter, saying that the woman had been "irresponsible" by going back to a hotel with a guy.
+George decided to voice his opinion on the matter, suggesting that the woman had been irresponsible by going back to a hotel with a guy.

 The story goes: "She was passed around went the story apparently.